cashmerecode/charitywater-drop-game/README.md

 Mobile layout:
 ![Mobile Wireframe](assets/wireframe-mobile.png)

-*(Replace with real screenshots of your game once deployed — these are placeholders.)*
+*(Replace with real screenshots of your game once deployed, these are placeholders.)*

 ---